Crowns and Bridges

 Dr. Shah will numb your mouth while she cleans it and remove a thin layer of enamel from the two remaining teeth next to the one that is missing.
 They will be your abutment teeth.
 Your bridge will hinge on the crowns made on these teeth.

-After your abatement teeth are prepared, she will make an impression on your teeth.
-These impressions or digital models will be used in the making of a dental bridge.
+After your abutment teeth are prepared, she will make an impression on your teeth.
+These impressions or digital models will be used in the making of dental bridges.

 Depending on the situation, she may place two temporary dental crowns to protect the prepared abutment teeth or a temporary resin bridge.
 In either case, your prepared teeth will be covered until the permanent bridge is fitted.